Create & Manage Inspections

 • Contractor Name: If applicable, select the name of the contractor from the list

-• # of Units: Enter the number of units that are included in the inspection
+• Number of Units: Enter the number of units that are included in the inspection

 • Status Value: Check if you are using electronic inspection checklists.
 These can be attached to an inspection record.
 By checking this value, the system will automatically fail the inspection.
-This occurs as you go through the electronic checklist items (customized for you).
+This occurs as you go through the electronic checklist items, customized for you.
 It happens if you check any of the checklist items as a failure.
-This also happens once you save the checklist and save the record.
+This also happens once you save the checklist and the record.
 The failure is based on the failed checklist item.
-If you want to use checklists in the system but do not want the system to automatically fail the inspection based on the checklist item results, leave the box unchecked.
+If you want to use checklists in the system but do not want the system to fail the inspection based on the checklist item results automatically, leave the box unchecked.

-• Comments: Enter your inspection results/comments.
+• Comments: Enter your inspection results or comments.
 These comments will appear in inspection results letters and similar forms/letters exactly as you type them.

 • Virtual Inspection: Check to schedule a virtual inspection